-A module can be loaded into another mdule (creating a dependency) by listing the other module as a requirement.
+A module can be loaded into another module (creating a dependency) by listing the other module as a requirement.
+Note that, while the .js can be present in the requirement code, the preferred method is to exclude it.

 '''

-var printResults = require("modules:/samples/modules/util.js");
+var printResults = require("modules:/modules/util");

 '''

 Only an exported function is available, and then it is only available through a variable defined in the script.
-For example, for the printResults variable, the foreach function is available, referenced as printResults.foreach.
+For example, for the printResults variable, the foreach function is available, referenced asprintResults.foreach.